 Sometimes, overseas travel with a mental or physical disability can be challenging for a variety of reasons.
 A person has a disability 'if they have a physical or mental impairment, and the impairment has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities'.

 If you are HIV+ you are protected from discrimination in the UK under the Equality Act 2010 as HIV is classed as a disability.
 It is illegal in the UK for most organisations to ask for your HIV status (there are a few exceptions to this, which you can see on the Terrence Higgins Trust website).
 These rights and protections are not universally available across the world and you should find out more about travelling as HIV+ when planning your trip as you may find limited access to medication and health insurance or you may even be denied entry to the country.
+The best place for specialist advice on travelling with HIV is the Terrence Higgins Trust.

 Marriage and civil partnerships